bertrand-caron/rails-cv-app/README.md

 ### Test the App

-At the point, you should be able to fire the app with `rails server` ant test it at localhost:3000.
+At the point, you should be able to fire the app with `RAILS_ENV=production rails server` ant test it at localhost:3000.

 ### Use your credentials to sign in and start adding items